fl1ps1de5/eugt/README.md

 ## INFO4001

-This repo currently contains 3 files:
+This repo currently contains 3 directories:

-1. gym_tut.py -> This file can be ignored, as it was simply a space for me to test arbitary features of Isaac Gym

-2. cartpole_tutorial.py -> Simulates a cartpole moving back and forth and applying force to the DOF's automatically (note DOFs do not behave according to physics)

-3. cartpole_manual_DOF.py -> Allows the cartpole DOF's to be manually controlled using the LEFT and RIGHT arrow key.
-SPACEBAR can be used to change which DOF is being controlled. (note DOFs do not behave according to physics)

-Further implementations will be similar to file (3), however the DOF "cart_to_pole" will act according to physics based movements from the DOF "slider_to_cart".

-File (3) is my most recent work and shows that I am able to manually apply forces to an actor within an IsaacGym environment.
+1. VariousGymTesting

+This dir contains files that represent my first exploration into the usage and functionality of isaac gym.

+cartpole_tensor_DOF.py - explores how forces can be applied to a DOF using Isaac Gym Tensor API, adds random forces and then simulates the movement of a Cartpole cartpole_manual_DOF.py - explores how the user can manually apply forces to a DOF.
+Allows the user to use the keypad to move the Cartpole, and spacebar to change the DOF being controlled.

+2.